-The Notes bear interest at the applicable per annum interest rate (each, a "Class Coupon") shown in the following table (subject to the minimum rate shown).
+Each Class of Notes bears interest at the applicable per annum interest rate (each, a "Class Coupon") shown in the following table (subject to the minimum rate shown).
 The initial Class Coupons apply only to the first Accrual Period.
-We determine One-Month LIBOR using the ICE Method as described under "Description of the Notes - Interest".
+The Global Agent will calculate the Class Coupons for the Notes (including the RCR Notes) for each subsequent Accrual Period on the related LIBOR Adjustment Date.
+One-Month LIBOR will be determined using the ICE Method as described under "Description of the Notes - Interest".
+See also "Risk Factors - Uncertainty Relating to the Determination of LIBOR and the Potential Phasing Out of LIBOR after 2021 May Adversely Affect the Value of the Floating Rate Notes" and "- The Use of an Alternative Method or Index in Place of LIBOR for Determining Monthly Interest Rates May Adversely Affect the Value of Certain Notes".